Holidays up on the “sun terrace”

 Facts about Serfaus

-- traffic-calmed municipality in Tyrol
+- Traffic-calmed municipality in Tyrol

-- located on the “sun terrace”, in the Oberes Gericht area, about 500 metres above the Inntal valley
+- Located on the “sun terrace”, in the Oberes Gericht area, about 500 metres above the Inntal valley

-- with more than 7,000 guest beds, it’s the village with the most tourism in the Oberes Gericht area
+- With more than 7,000 guest beds, it’s the village with the most tourism in the Oberes Gericht area

-- altitude: 1,427 metres above sea level
+- Altitude: 1,427 metres above sea level

-- inhabitants: approx. 1,100
+- Inhabitants: approx. 1,100

 A diverse family ski resort

 For several decades, Serfaus-Fiss-Ladis has been among the top ski resorts of Europe.
 That’s partially due to the incredible infrastructure of the village of Serfaus.
 The traffic abatement of the streets in the village makes visitors sigh with relief: no noise, no grime, no stress.
-The Serfaus underground train swiftly and comfortably takes passengers from A to B. Additionally, Serfaus in Tyrol offers a myriad of options when it comes to leisure activities for the whole family.
+The Serfaus Underground swiftly and comfortably takes passengers from A to B. Additionally, Serfaus in Tyrol offers a myriad of options when it comes to leisure activities for the whole family.